pektin/jam/docs/lib/built-ins.rst

 `class Size`
     A unsigned integer class, whose maximal value is always larger or equal to the maximal memory address of the running system.
+On 32bit operating systems this is identical to UInt32, while on 64bit it is identical to UInt64.

 Real Types
 ----------

 Types specifically used to represent real numbers.
+These classes support all standard operations except for integer division.

 `class Real`
     Generic real number class with arbitrary precision.